 Communication is a what you do to pass information in a way that is understandable and direct to the point.
 The communication translation method is one that strives to create translations that are natural and easy to understand.

-It is the kind of method that is known to be reader friendly.
+It is the method that is known to be reader friendly.
 You will not come across hard terminologies and phrases when dealing with a translation text that has been translated using this method.

 This translation method allows translators to convey the meanings and effects of a text in the target language.
 There are no constraints like language structures or grammatical forms that affect translations when this method is being used.
 There is a lot of paraphrasing and the only effect this causes is slightly longer or shorter versions of the original text.